 We adopt sustainable operating practices within all of our offices, participating in paper, glass, and aluminum recycling.
 Wherever it’s supported by the local community, we enable other-product recycling, including plastics, batteries, compact fluorescent light bulbs (CFLs), electronics, and more.

 We purchase energy from renewable sources equal to 100 percent of our electricity consumption for all of our office locations as a participant in the U.S. Environmental Protection Agency’s (EPA’s) Green Power Partnership.
 Cadmus’ green power purchases avoid an estimated 700 metric tons of carbon dioxide emissions each year, according to EPA’s Green Power Calculator.

 Since 2004, Cadmus has been proud to be ranked among the one percent of U.S. businesses known as Best Workplaces for Commuters for meeting the National Standard of Excellence in commuter benefits created by EPA and the National Center for Transit Research.
 We select office locations that maximize opportunities for public transportation and shorten commutes, and provide subsidies to our employees for using mass transit.

-We encourage commuting to work on bike by installing bike parking and storage for all our offices, subsidizing the purchase of a bike for each employee, and offering an annual bike maintenance stipend.
+We encourage commuting to work on bike by subsidizing the purchase of a bike for each employee, offering an annual bike maintenance stipend, and installing bike parking and storage for all our offices.
 Thanks to the subsidies for mass transit passes and other commuter benefits we offer our employee-owners, Cadmus is helping to reduce traffic, cut traffic-related pollution, and improve our staff’s quality of life.

 Carbon Measurement and Reporting